-Right-wing troll Alex Jones has suffered another setback in his legal war with parents of the children killed at Sandy Hook Elementary School.
+Right-wing activist Alex Jones has suffered another setback in his legal war with parents of the children killed at Sandy Hook Elementary School.

-As first reported by Right Wing Watch, the Texas Court of Appeals tossed an appeal Jones had filed in a defamation case there and ordered him to pay court costs as well.
+As first reported by Right Wing Watch, the Texas Court of Appeals tossed an appeal Jones had filed in a defamation case there and ordered him to pay court costs.

-Infowars and Jones are defendants in a lawsuit filed by Neil Heslin, the father of 6-year-old Jesse Lewis, who said that the website broadcast claims that Heslin argued were meant to insinuate that he lied about holding his murdered son’s body, resulting in harassment and emotional damage by those who believe Sandy Hook was a “false flag” conspiracy.
+Infowars and Jones are defendants in a lawsuit filed by Neil Heslin, the father of 6-year-old Jesse Lewis, who said the website aired claims that Heslin said were meant to insinuate he lied about holding his murdered son’s body, resulting in harassment and emotional damage by those who believe Sandy Hook was a “false flag” conspiracy.

 However, the judge hearing the case agreed with Heslin that Infowars’ efforts to delete content relevant to his case had hampered his ability to respond to Infowars’ motion to dismiss, Right Wing Watch reported.

 A judge extended the hearing date on Infowars’ motion to dismiss and ordered Infowars to respond to discovery requests, according to the website, but when the deadline for discovery approached, Infowars made clear it did not intend to cooperate.
 Heslin then filed a motion for contempt of court.

 Lawyers for Infowars argued that because defendants had appeared in court regarding their motion to dismiss, they were not required to comply with the discovery process, according to Right Wing Watch.
 But The Texas Court of Appeals disagreed with Infowars’ interpretation of Texas law and tossed the appeal.